motebaya/bilibili-dl/README.md

   - `php7.4 cli.php -u 32638440 -t api -b`

-downloaded media will saved in current directory as name "src/Downloader/media/media title.[ext]". you can move it manually.
+downloaded media will saved in default folder "src/Downloader/media" with name "media-title.[ext]", you can move it manually.

-### Cookies
+## Cookies

 this is optional, for used to get more high quality only.